DanielHoj/me3cs/README.md

     mdl.outlier_detection.remove_outlier_from_hotellings_t2()

 This removes the observation with the highest $hotelling\ T\^2$ value at the given optimal number of components, and calculates a new pls model.
-Similarly can observations be removed based on the leverage and $Q-$residuals.
+Similarly can observations be removed based on the leverage and $Q$-residuals.
-Similarly can outliers be removed by and index with ``mdl.outlier_detection.remove_outliers(outlier_index=(1,2,3)``.
+Similarly can outliers be removed by and index with ``mdl.outlier_detection.remove_outliers(outlier_index=(1,2,3)``, this will remove observation 2,3 and 4.
 The outliers can be reset to its original state by using the function ``mdl.outlier_detection.reset()``.

 ### And now, let's try again...